20 tips to improving fire tanker/tender safety

-Those who review fire service news releases or annual firefighter fatality statistics are familiar with the fact that approximately 25 percent of all LODDs every year are as a result of vehicle collisions.
+Those who review fire service news or annual firefighter fatality statistics are familiar with the fact that approximately 25 percent of all LODDs every year are as a result of vehicle collisions.

-The U.S. Fire Administration studied a 12-year period that was studied by the U.S. Fire Administration, approximately 22 percent of fire apparatus collision fatalities occurred in tankers/tenders.
+The U.S. Fire Administration studied a 12-year period and found that approximately 22 percent of fire apparatus collision fatalities occurred in tankers/tenders.
 There were more fatalities in tanker/tenders than in pumpers and aerial apparatus combined.
-This is despite the fact that the USFA estimates that tankers/tenders account for only 3 percent of all fire apparatus in the United States.
+This is despite the fact that USFA estimates that tankers/tenders account for only 3 percent of all fire apparatus in the United States.

 The information contained in it is still relevant today.
 The USFA's 2008 Firefighter Fatalities Report released last month cited two deaths that involved a fire department tanker/tender.

 The Safe Operations of Fire Tankers report provides extensive, detailed information on the causes and prevention of fire department tanker/tender crashes.
 All of this information is summed up in 20 tips for safer tanker operations.

 1. Operate the tanker at a safe and reasonable speed